Reproductive Disorders of Pet Birds

 There are a number of reproductive disorders that can occur in pet birds.
 The following are some of the more common disorders.

 The cloaca is the area where the urine, feces, and urates are stored prior to being passed.
-The vent is the outermost part of the cloaca; these cloacal lips control the frequency with which your bird will eliminate its droppings.
+The vent is the outermost part of the cloaca; the cloacal lips control the frequency with which your bird will eliminate its droppings.
 A prolapse of the cloaca occurs when the inner tissue protrudes through the vent opening, resulting in exposed intestines, cloaca, or uterus.
 It can be caused by a physical or psychological problem or both.
+It can occur in any bird that strains frequently.
 The condition requires immediate emergency care by a veterinarian.

 This syndrome is extremely common in adult Umbrella and Moluccan cockatoos.
 The exact cause has not been determined, but birds that develop cloacal prolapses are frequently hand-raised, had delayed weaning and/or continued begging for food, have a close attachment to at least one person (with signs of either a child/parent or mate/mate relationship with the person), and have a tendency to hold the stool in the vent for prolonged periods (for example, overnight), rather than defecating in the cage.
 Cockatoos that are independent of humans do not have this medical problem.
 It is possible that the condition is caused by prolonged begging for food, causing straining and dilation of the vent; misplaced sexual attraction to a person, causing vent straining and movement; retention of stool in the vent for prolonged periods, stretching and dilating the vent; or a combination of these factors.

 Egg binding occurs when a bird is unable to expel an egg from the reproductive tract.
 It is most commonly seen in overweight, female birds that get little exercise.
-Calcium deficiency is another factor often seen in birds with this condition.
+Chronic egg layers can develop a calcium deficiency, which is a contributing factor often seen in birds with this condition.
+Other contributing causes include vitamin A deficiency, oviductal disease or neoplasia, abdominal wall hernia, being a first-time layer, and genetic factors.
+An inappropriate environment and lack of a nest box can be contributing factors for some birds.
 Cockatiels, budgies, and lovebirds are commonly affected, but larger parrots may also experience egg binding.

 A veterinarian will attempt to extract the egg by providing calcium, humidity, lubrication, hydration (fluids), and warmth.
 X-rays may be needed to determine if the egg is abnormal and to pinpoint its location.
 Following this, injections such as oxytocin or prostaglandins may be given to help induce movement of the egg.
 If the egg does not pass with medical management, the veterinarian may need to use manual extraction or even surgery to remove the egg.